-Course Title: Reading Literature Course Code: UG-ENG-SEC7 Credits: 3 Marks: 75 Duration: 45 Course Pre-requisites: NIL
+Course Title: Reading Literature Course Code: UG-ENG-SEC7

-1. To introduce the students to different genres of English literature.

-2. To improve the analytical competence required for critical appreciation of literature.

-3. To engage with questions of gender, identity, ethics and education through popular literature.
+- 1. To introduce the students to different genres of English literature. - 2.
+To improve the analytical competence required for critical appreciation of literature. - 3.
+To engage with questions of gender, identity, ethics and education through popular literature.

-By the end of this course the student will be able to: CLO1: Identify the distinct features of different literary forms.
+CLO1: Identify the distinct features of different literary forms.

 CLO2: Explain the difference in the treatment of themes in literary texts.

 CLO3: Develop a critical approach to analyse literary texts.

-Module I - Poetry
+Module I - Poetry (10 hours)